 For more information on Optum and the products and services we offer, contact us at 1-877-751-9207 or email providersupport@optum.com.
 If you have questions or wish to be removed from this email, please contact your local Optum Healthcare Advocate.
-Optum[®] is a registered trademark of Optum, Inc. in the U.S. and other jurisdictions.
+Optum® is a registered trademark of Optum, Inc. in the U.S. and other jurisdictions.
 All other brand or product names are the property of their respective owners.
-This document is proprietary and confidential; altering, rebranding, public posting and/or digital downloading is not permitted without the express consent of Optum.
 Because we are continuously improving our products and services, Optum reserves the right to change specifications without prior notice.
-Optum is an equal opportunity employe © 2019 Optum, Inc. All rights reserved.
-WF538598 01/18
+Optum is an equal opportunity employer.

-This guidance is to be used for easy reference; however, the current ICD-10-CM code classification and the Official Guidelines for Coding and Reporting are the authoritative references for accurate and complete coding The information presented herein is for general informational purposes only.
-Neither Optum nor its affiliates warrant or represent that the information contained herein is complete, accurate or free from decision and the complete accurate or free from decision and the information contained herein is complete, accurate or free from decision and the information and the information contained herein is complete, accurate or free from decision and the information and that 2019 dates of service for the 2020 payment year model are based on 100% of the Centers for Medicare & Medicaid Services Announcement April 1, 2019.
-Website: https://www.cms.gov/Medicare/Health-Plans/ MedicareAdvtgSpecRateStats/Downloads/Announcement2020.pdf
+This guidance is to be used for easy reference; however, the current ICD-10-CM code classification and the Official Guidelines for Coding and Reporting are the authoritative references for accurate and complete coding.
+The information presented herein is for general informational purposes only.
+Neither Optum nor its affiliates warrant or represent that the information contained herein is complete, accurate or free from defects.
+Specific documentation is reflective of the "thought process" of the provider when treating patients.
+All conditions affecting the care, treatment or management of the patient should be documented with their status and treatment, and coded to the highest level of specificity.
+Enhanced precision and accuracy in the codes selected is the ultimate goal.
+Lastly, on April 6, 2020, the Centers for Medicare & Medicaid Services (CMS) announced that 2020 dates of service for the 2021 payment year model are based on the Centers for Medicare & Medicaid Services Announcement.